Mosquito Control Around Homes and in Communities

 - Cover or drain unused swimming pools.
 If you cover them with a tarp, make sure you remove leaves and other debris that collect on the surface.

-- Keep your rain gutters free of leaves and other debris that prevent water from draining and will attract mosquitoes.
+Keep your roof gutters free of leaves and other debris that prevent water from draining and will attract mosquitoes.

 - Correct drainage problems in your yard that allow rainwater to pool in lowlying areas.